 - Don't forget to top up your prepayment meters regularly, even when you are not using gas or electricity.
 Try to keep out of emergency credit.
 Many of my clients find that after a summer of not topping up their meter they "self-disconnect".
 This means that the meter automatically collects missed payments of standing charge, and potentially debt, so people get very little gas or electricity and often find that they use their emergency credit a lot.
 To avoid this, use the warmer summer months to build up credit on the meter so that you have a buffer in the winter.
 Alternatively, speak to your gas/electricity supplier about switching to another payment method, such as direct debit to help you to reduce your bills.

 If you’re struggling, support is available.
-As an Affordable Warmth Advisor, myself and my team mates provide one-to-one energy efficiency advice to tenants and home owners who want to save money on their gas and electricity bills.
+Our team provides one-to-one energy efficiency advice to tenants and home owners who want to save money on their gas and electricity bills.
 Our service is free, confidential and available for people who struggle to pay their bills in Edinburgh, East Lothian, Midlothian, West Lothian and the Borders.
-To contact us, drop us an email or call our colleagues at Home Energy Scotland on 0808 808 2282 and ask to speak to a member of the Affordable Warmth Team.
+To speak to an Affordable Warmth Advisor, call 0800 870 8800 (free) or drop us an email.

 Natalie Hancox, Changeworks’ Affordable Warmth Advisor